 To be included in the Award Program at the annual meeting and participate in the May Regional Ceremonies, paperwork must be turned in by February 15.

-Please send all completed forms to CustomerCare at customercare@girlscouts-gsci.org For more information contact 888-623-1237.
+Please send all completed forms to Meg Anderson at mkanderson@girlscouts-gsci.org For more information contact Meg at 888-623-1237.

 APPLY TO RECEIVE THE HONOR TROOP AWARD!

 Troop Basics: All items must be completed.